Subject Leads: Mrs Louise Tottle and Mrs Jo Price

 Our love of reading can be seen through our environment.
 Each class has a reading area, which is full of a wide range of fiction, non-fiction, poetry and topic related books.
 These books are refreshed regularly and supported by the Cheshire Educational Library Service.

-At High Legh we follow Dandelion Books, a scheme which works alongside Letters and Sounds to support a child whilst beginning to read.
+At High Legh we follow Dandelion Books, a scheme which works alongside Essential Letters and Sounds to support a child whilst beginning to read.
 These books are used both at school and at home to develop the early skills of reading.
 We also send home book band books from our reading scheme to support comprehension and stimulate discussion, this begins when children have completed Phase 2 phonics.
 Dandelion readers scheme is also used to further support children in Y1/Y2 who struggle to read and in particular those who have not achieved threshold in Y1 phonics.
 We also employ a TA in the afternoon to support these children.

-Each term we send home a reading newsletter to inform parents of new books, recommended reads for specific age groups and also to let pupils and parents know what staff are reading.
+Reding newsletters are sent out to inform parents of new books, recommended reads for specific age groups and also to let pupils and parents know what staff are reading.
 This stimulates many conversations with pupils and parents.